-July 15, 2010 - A recent survey of human resource managers found that performance reviews
+January 15, 2019 - A recent survey of human resource managers found that 57 per cent of

 staffing service specialising in temporary placement of office and administrative support personnel, the survey was

 based on telephone interviews with more than 300 managers in organizations with at least 20 employees.

 Almost all HR managers (93 per cent) felt their organization's review process was effective in improving employee performance.
 Their

 - Motivating employees by focusing on achievements and goals (36%).

 - Being able to make decisions about promotions (18%).

 Respondents were asked about the frequency of formal performance appraisals.
 The majority conducted

 them annually (70 per cent) with 31 per cent twice a year or quarterly.

 Asked "When was the last time your company updated its performance appraisal process?", responses were: